 FIFO is the default in most tools.
 HMRC requires Section 104 pooled average cost.
 Using the wrong method changes every gain calculation.

-DeFi misclassification
+DeFi mistakes

 Bridges taxed as disposals.
 LP deposits ignored.
 Staking rewards missing.
 Each error cascades through your Section 104 pools.